 In some extreme cases, the mother can suffer post-partum psychosis, where the mother can experience hallucinations, delusions, and a manic mood.

 The history of the patient is essential for getting a diagnosis.
 It is essential to know when the symptoms started and their duration, if there is an abuse of drugs and alcohol, and if they have had suicidal thoughts or tried to commit suicide in the past.
 It is also important to analyse the speaking patterns, thoughts patterns and possible problems with memory.

-To diagnose depression, some of all the symptoms should be present for at least two weeks before starting any treatment.
-One symptom should be the mood change, loss of interest in pleasurable activities, or the loss of capacity to enjoy.
+To diagnose depression, some of the symptoms should be present for at least two weeks before starting any treatment.
+One symptom should be a mood change, loss of interest in pleasurable activities, or the loss of capacity to enjoy.